rezacahya97/facebook-marketplace-scraper/README.md

 - FastAPI for API creation
 - JSON for data formatting
 - Uvicorn for running the server
+- Supabase for database storage and persistence
+- python-dotenv for environment variable management

 ### API:
 - Root: Displays a welcome message